uaraven/ansie/readme.md

 ### "True colour"

-`ansi` supports full 24-bit colours using RGB values.
-The 24-bit RGB colours will be converted to 9-bit representation (3 bit per colour) suitable for 256-colour mode.
+`ansi` supports full 24-bit colours using RGB values, which should be supported by all modern terminals, but it isn't.
-Use following functions to set 9-bit colours: `AnsiPrinter.FgRgb(r,g,b int)`, `AnsiPrinter.FgRgbI(rgb int)`, `AnsiPrinter.BgRgb(r,g,b int)` and `AnsiPrinter.BgRgbI(rgb int)`
+Standard MacOS terminal, for example, doesn't support 24 bit color Use following functions to set 24-bit colours: `AnsiPrinter.FgRgb(r,g,b int)`, `AnsiPrinter.FgRgbI(rgb int)`, `AnsiPrinter.BgRgb(r,g,b int)` and `AnsiPrinter.BgRgbI(rgb int)`

 ### Colour names